-Teaching assistantships (TAs) are awarded by the Department of Geosciences in order to financially support graduate students and provide professional development in the form of teaching and research assistance.
+Teaching assistantships (TAs) are awarded by the Department of Geological and Environmental Sciences in order to financially support graduate students and provide professional development in the form of teaching and research assistance.
 The TA consists of a tuition waiver and accompanying salary.
-TAs in the Department of Geosciences are highly-competitive and awarded once per year.
+TAs in the Department of Geological and Environmental Sciences are highly-competitive and awarded once per year.
 The specific terms of our TAs vary each year depending on university and department budgets and needs.
 For more detailed information regarding tax implications, privileges and benefits available to graduate appointees, please consult WMU’s Graduate Student Appointee Information.

-To be eligible for a TA in the Department of Geosciences, a student must first be formally accepted to either the M.S. or Ph.D. programs for the term(s) that the award is given.
+To be eligible for a TA in the Department of Geological and Environmental Sciences, a student must first be formally accepted to either the M.S. or Ph.D. programs for the term(s) that the award is given.